bjcosta/landscaping/README.md

 The type of soil available will have a large impact on the decisions made.
 In all cases soil can be built up and improved with a lot of effort.
 The two extremes are sandy soil and clay soil.
 Both can be improved through the ongoing addition of organic matter to the soil.

 In my case we have a heavy clay subsoil.
-The topsoil is ok, but the subsoil is very solid clay and doesn't drain very well.
+The topsoil is ok, but the subsoil is very solid clay and doesn't drain well.
 It is important to get a proper soil test to have a better understanding of the local conditions.
 In some places it is free (various universities in Australia I believe offer free soil reports).

-The drainage is just one aspect to be considered though.
-The chemical balance is also quite important as incorrectly balanced soil prevents uptake of various nutrients by plans etc.
+The drainage is just one aspect of the soil to be considered though.
+There

+The chemical balance and microbial life are also quite important as incorrectly balanced soil prevents uptake of various nutrients by plants etc.

 For me I know we had heavy clay soil.
 But the soil test also showed low concentration of calcium and high concentration of sodium and magnesium.
 What this means is that I needed to be careful about any lime applications to ensure it was calcium carbonate and not dolomitic lime which also includes magnesium.